Azure D. Osborne-Lee

-Azure D. Osborne-Lee is an American theatre maker.
-His plays include “Crooked Parts,” which was published in The Methuen Drama Book of Trans Plays, and "Mirrors," which premiered at the New York Theatre Workshop in 2020.
-Osborne-Lee has taught at The New School since spring 2022.
-He is a member of Roots and River productions, a collective of queer artists of color.
+Azure D. Osborne-Lee (born September 1984)' is an American playwright, educator, and theatre maker.
+His plays include Crooked Parts, which was published in The Methuen Drama Book of Trans Plays in 2021, and Mirrors, which premiered as part of Next Door at New York Theatre Workshop in 2020.
+Osborne-Lee is a faculty member at The New School's School of Drama.
+He is the founding producer of Roots and River Productions, a collective of queer and trans artists of color.